-Governmental activities revenues totaled \$6,867,730 for fiscal year 2018.
-Capital grants and contributions, which included the grant revenue from an economic development grant, make up the largest portion of these revenues accounting for 23% of total revenues.
-Other taxes, which include insurance premium taxes, business taxes, and motor vehicle taxes, make up 19% of total revenues.
-Sales taxes, which include the proceeds from Stephens County for the City's portion of the Special Purpose Local Option Sales Tax (SPLOST), are also a large revenue source accounting for 17% of total revenues.
-Property taxes accounted for 14% of total revenues.
+Governmental activities revenues totaled \$6,799,632 for fiscal year 2019.
+Other taxes, which include insurance premium taxes, business taxes, and motor vehicle taxes, make up the largest portion of these revenues accounting for 21% of total revenues.
+Capital grants and contributions, the proceeds from Stephens County for the City's portion of the Special Purpose Local Option Sales Tax (SPLOST), make up 20% of total revenues.
+Sales taxes, which include the City's Local Option Sales Tax (LOST), are also a large revenue source accounting for 18% of total revenues.
+Property taxes accounted for 15% of total revenues.

-Governmental activities expenses totaled \$10,499,020 for fiscal year 2018.
-Of the expenses, 40% is related to public safety and 26% is related to public works.
-In addition, general government accounted for 22% of total governmental expenses for the year.
+Governmental activities expenses totaled \$10,792,752 for fiscal year 2019.
+Of the expenses, 38% is related to public safety and 26% is related to public works.
+In addition, general government accounted for 23% of total governmental expenses for the year.
 Overall expenses increased at the City as a result of the streetscape project.